-5.1.3.
+3.1.3.
 CALPOST Settings and Visibility Post-Processing

-The CALPUFF results have been post-processed with a modified version of CALPOST (version 5.51_CO_v3, level: 030709), POSTUTIL (version 1.31, level 030528), and BART98_v3.
+The CALPUFF results will be post-processed with a modified version of CALPOST (version 5.51\CO\v3, level: 030709), POSTUTIL (version 1.31, level 030528), and BART98\v3.
 The CALPOST modifications were performed by the Division and do not affect any of the calculations in CALPOST for the deciview values used in this report; however, some simple calculations were done within CALPOST in order to output delta-deciview values (instead of percent change values) for the individual species that contribute to the overall delta-deciview value, but these values are not used for the subject-to-BART modeling.
 Otherwise, the CALPOST code modification consists of a "write" statement and supporting code.
 It outputs all daily delta-deciview values for every receptor to a file called "deciview24.dat."
-The 98th percentile values are computed from "deciview24.dat" by a separate FORTRAN processor (BART98_v3) written by the Division specifically for this analysis.
+The 98th percentile values are computed from "deciview24.dat" by a separate FORTRAN processor (BART98\v3) written by the Division specifically for this analysis.
+The Division's processors are available upon request.

-For the initial modeling analysis, all PM10 was assumed to have a extinction efficiency of 1.0 since the contribution of direct PM10 emissions is expected to be relatively small compared to visibility impairment caused by SO2 and NOx emissions.
-However, if modeled impacts were below the contribution threshold, condensible and filterable PM10 emissions were quantified and speciated or a sensitivity test was performed to determine if PM10 speciation could change the outcome of the analysis.
-If speciated PM10 emissions were modeled, the following species were considered: fine particulates (PMF), coarse particulates (PMC), elemental carbon (EC), organic carbon (SOA), and sulfate (SO4).
-To see how PM10 was modeled for this source, refer to sections 4 and 5.1.3.2.
+For the initial modeling analysis, all PM10 may be assumed to have a scattering efficiency of 1.0 since the contribution of direct PM10 emissions is expected to be relatively small compared to visibility impairment caused by SO2 and NOx emissions.
+However, if modeled impacts are below the contribution threshold, condensible and filterable PM10 emissions should be quantified and speciated.
+Alternatively, a sensitivity test could be performed to determine if speciation would change the outcome of the subject-to-BART demonstration.
+For example, if all PM10 is modeled as PMF in CALPOST, the scattering efficiency for PMF could be changed from 1.0 to 10.0 to simulate a worst-case speciation scenario.
+If this type of sensitivity test or another analysis suggests that PM10 speciation could change the outcome of the analysis, then speciation should be performed.
+If speciated PM10 emissions are modeled, the following species should be considered: fine particulates (PMF), coarse particulates (PMC), elemental carbon (EC), organic carbon (SOA), and sulfate (SO4).

-In this study, to calculate background light extinction, MVISBK has been set to 6.
+To calculate background light extinction, MVISBK should be set to 6.
 That is, monthly RH adjustment factors are applied directly to the background and modeled sulfate and nitrate concentrations, as recommended by the BART guideline.
 The RHMAX parameter, which is the maximum relative humidity factor used in the particle growth equation for visibility processing, is not used when method 6 is selected.
 Similarly, the relative humidity adjustment factor (f(RH)) curves in CALPOST (e.g., IWAQM growth curve and the 1996 IMPROVE curve) are not used when MVISBK is equal to 6.